gtrxAC/predeftool/README.md

 Work-in-progress tool for bulk extracting preinstalled content from Nokia firmware packages.
 The ultimate goal is to create a massive repository of preinstalled games, apps, and themes found on various Nokia phones.

 ## Status
-* In theory, most DCT4 platform phones should be supported, but some installer EXEs have a different file structure, making them incompatible.
+* In theory, most S40v2 (DCT4 platform) phones should be supported, but some installer EXEs have a different file structure, making them incompatible.
-* Early DCT4 phones like the 3510i use a custom filesystem, which is not supported right now, but seems to be relatively simple.
+* S40v1 phones use a custom filesystem, which is not supported right now, but it seems to be relatively simple.
 * DCT4.5 (TIKU) phones like the 6230 use a different image format (but the underlying file system is standard FAT16), so they shouldn't be too difficult to support.
 * BB5 firmware packages cannot be extracted yet.

 ### Supported models
+* 3220 (RH-37)
 * 5070/6070/6080 (RM-166)
+* 6020 (RM-30)
+* 6021 (RM-94)
 * 6030 (RM-74)
 * 6101/6102 (RM-76)
+* 6103 (RM-161)
+* 7260 (RM-17)
 * 7360 (RM-127)

-### Partially supported models
-* 6020 (RM-30): Java apps are stored in a different format, so they are not extracted

 ### Unsupported models
 * 2610 (RH-86)